astagi/sanfaust.ino/README.md

 	$ ./configure.sh

 You can use sanfaust/cfg.h generated file to configure your project.
+You have to setup your LCD pins there.

+    #define LCD_PINS 7, 8, 9, 10, 11, 12

+Enjoy!

 ## License